arkaryeyintaung/Security_Operation_SIEM_Lab_Project/README.md

 <div align="center">
-  Security_Operation_SIEM_Lab_Project
+  Interactive Lab: Deploying FortiGate Next-Generation Firewall in Microsoft Azure
 </div>

-Interactive Lab: Deploying FortiGate Next-Generation Firewall in Microsoft Azure

 In this lab, I deployed a FortiGate Next-Generation Firewall within the Microsoft Azure cloud environment to create a realistic network scenario.
 The lab involved setting up various cloud resources, including servers that were publicly accessible, to simulate a dynamic cybersecurity landscape.